IKIM-Essen/ClusterDocs/source/part4.md

 ---
 title: "RCC Onboarding - Part 4"
 subtitle: "Apptainer containers for reproducible and I/O-efficient biomedical workflows"
-author: "IKIM RCC documentation proposal"
+author: "IKIM RCC documentation"
-date: "11 July 2026"
+date: "4 August 2026"
 ---

 # Contents

 - Purpose and learning goals
-- Information that administrators must complete
+- RCC container values and safety boundaries
 - 1. Why RCC uses containers
 - 2. What a container is and is not
 - 3. Why Conda environments perform poorly on network storage